VPN

 Why should you care about anonymity?
 There are numerous reasons why maintaining anonymity on Usenet is essential:

-• Protect your personal information: Anonymity prevents websites from collecting and selling your private data to advertisers.
+• Protect your personal information from websites collecting and selling your private data to advertisers.

-• Prevent identity theft: By staying anonymous, you can safeguard your identity from falling into the hands of cybercriminals.
+• Prevent identity theft by keeping your identity out of the hands of cybercriminals.

-• Preserve freedom of speech: Anonymity allows you to express your views freely without the fear of retribution or backlash.
+• Preserve freedom of speech to express your views freely without fear of retribution.

-• Keep your internet habits private: By ensuring a private connection, you can safely access content without intrusive monitoring.
+• Keep your internet habits private so you can safely access content without intrusive monitoring.

 How Usenet Works